r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[ano_vars\]** : character.
 Name of the variable
 with which you want to calculate the anomaly.
-This calculation utilizes the climatology data for the same variable, and the filename of the climatology file must match the variable name in the output folder according to the following format.Monthly and weekly climatology must to be availables: ‘SST0x100_climatology_XX_XXX_week.tif’ and ‘SST0x100_climatology_XX_XXX_month.tif’.
+This calculation utilizes the climatology data for the same variable (create manually into data folder), and the filename of the climatology file must match the variable name in the output folder according to the following format.
+Monthly and weekly climatology must to be availables:
+‘SST0x100_climatology_XX_XXX_week.nc’ and
+‘SST0x100_climatology_XX_XXX_month.nc’.
+NetCDF and GRD extension are supported.

 ## :bookmark: Other pipeline usage and input data